Reducing Spatial and Temporal Dimensionality in the Multidimensional Caldeira-Leggett Model: Open quantum systems

 In this section, the factorization of the reduced density matrix in the interaction picture is achieved.
 In particular, instead of \eqref{eqn:rho fac}, we now have

 As a result, the computation of the reduced density matrix requires only the calculation of $|\phi_j\rangle$, which halves the spatial dimensionality.

+The current low-rank approximation framework shares several conceptual similarities with stochastic unraveling and quantum trajectory techniques \cite{diosi1997non,diosi1998non,suess2014hierarchy}.
+Compared to stochastic unraveling, which interprets the master equation as an average over individual quantum trajectories conditioned on environmental measurements, our method views the dynamics as a deterministic evolution within a truncated manifold.
+Both approaches exploit reduced wavefunction-based representations to alleviate the quadratic complexity associated with direct density-matrix propagation.

 Although tremendous computational savings are achieved, the evaluation of $I_{n,\b{N}}(t)|\psi_s^{(0)}\rangle$ remains a difficulty due to the $n$-dimensional integral.
 In the next section, we will focus on the Caldeira-Leggett model, where the frozen Gaussian approximation provides a fascinating feature that allows us to simplify this to a two-dimensional integral regardless of the number of terms in the Dyson series.